TimovNiedek/genre-classifier-msd/README.md

 If the monitoring pipeline detects data drift, it will trigger the complete training pipeline to retrain the model.
 To disable this behaviour, set the `trigger_retrain_if_needed` parameter to `False` in the `model-monitoring-flow`.

+## Tests

+To run unit tests, execute `make tests`.
+This will run the tests in the `tests` directory.
+The integration tests can be run by executing `make integration_tests`.
+This requires the infrastructure to be set up, as it writes some temporary files to a bucket called `million-songs-dataset-s3-cicd`.

 ## Cleanup